 This is the same deal as Classic Sites.
-However, I was not able to find any spot where you can add a custom domain.
-This may be one of those features that’s not yet currently available for New Sites.
-In the meantime, remember to select the option to not have search engines show your site when you hit the “Publish” button.
+Plus, remember to select the option to not have search engines show your site when you hit the “Publish” button.

 Same as Classic: it’s free unless you pass Google’s free storage threshold.

-Again, signup is the same.
+Again, signup is the same as classic.
 If you’re already on Gmail or Google, then there is no signup process.
 Just get started.